imarinfr/opi-all/README.md

 middleware (or "OPI server") and some associated changes to the <a href="https://cran.r-project.org/web/packages/OPI/index.html">OPI R package</a> to allow for use on screen-based devices such as phones, VR headsets, and monitors.
-In attempt to be device independent, it makes use of the
+In attempt to be device independent for screen-based perimeters, it makes use of the
 <a href = "https://github.com/imarinfr/jovp">JOVP</a> written by Iv&aacute;n Mar&iacute;n-Franch which in turn
 is built upon the Vulkan platform.